lanylow/rbxfpsunlocker-osx/README.md

 # rbxfpsunlocker-osx [![License](https://img.shields.io/badge/License-GPL3.0-green.svg)](https://github.com/lanylow/rbxfpsunlocker-osx/blob/main/LICENSE) ![OS](https://img.shields.io/badge/OS-macOS-green.svg) [![Github All Releases](https://img.shields.io/github/downloads/lanylow/rbxfpsunlocker-osx/total.svg)]()

 The first Roblox FPS unlocker for macOS.
-This is a very simple and unpolished FPS unlocker with more updates to come.
 This has been tested and working both on Intel-based Macs and on M1 Macs using Rosetta 2.
+A new user interface is now available in the [ui branch](https://github.com/lanylow/rbxfpsunlocker-osx/tree/ui) of this repository.

 ## Setup

+**If this setup is a bit too complicated and you want to use a user interface instead, go to the [ui branch](https://github.com/lanylow/rbxfpsunlocker-osx/tree/ui) instead.**

 *Note: you must have `sudo` permissions in order to do the steps below.
 If you do not have `sudo` permissions, either change your account or add yourself to the sudoers file.*
 1. Download the latest release from here: https://github.com/lanylow/rbxfpsunlocker-osx/releases.
 2. Extract `rbxfpsunlocker.zip` by double clicking on it, if it wasn't extracted automatically.